hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/5-EtherCAT/README.md

 ﻿# 1.3.5 EtherCAT

-This chapter describes the characteristics of EtherCAT masters and slaves and the methods to set them.
+This chapter describes the characteristics of EtherCAT master and slave and how to set them.

 <br>

 ##### EtherCAT Overview

-EtherCAT is an Ethernet-based Fieldbus system developed by Beckhoff Automation.
+EtherCAT is an Ethernet-based fieldbus system developed by Beckhoff Automation.

-The EtherCAT protocol provides functions for very fast IO data updates and accurate synchronization.
+The EtherCAT protocol provides functions for very fast IO data updates and precise synchronization.

 <br>

 ##### EtherCAT Master
-   * The product corresponds to the existing Fieldbus master and can make a request for IO data connection to the EtherCAT slaves
+   * Products that correspond to existing fieldbus masters and can ask EtherCAT slave devices to perform I/O data connection.

 <br>

 ##### EtherCAT Slave
-   * The products of this class correspond to the existing Fieldbus slaves and are connected to EtherCAT master devices.
+   * Products that correspond to existing fieldbus slaves and are connected to the EtherCAT master device.